Three ways you can help protect your customers from title fraud

 Thanks to new software and more powerful printers, fraudsters can forge government ID documents like driver’s licences, often very convincingly.
 These fakes have passed even close visual inspection in many cases.
 Fortunately, there are tools that fraudsters can’t fool so easily.

-A digital ID verification tool lets legal professionals check identifying documents and verify that they’re real and valid, in moments.
+A digital ID verification tool lets legal professionals check identifying documents and verify that they’re real and valid.
 Client ID Verification by FCT fits easily into your client onboarding: they just download Bluink’s eID-Me app, complete a liveness check and upload their identity document(s).
-You receive a report soon after, to confirm their identity.
+You receive a report to confirm their identity.

 Fight that instinct, and ask clients follow-up questions about themselves and the property as a fraud prevention best practice.
-They don’t have to be penetrating questions—you could simply ask a customer selling their home how long they lived there, and what they’ll miss about the place.
+They don’t have to become too personal—you could simply ask a client selling their home how long they lived there, and what they’ll miss about the place.

 Even friendly questions can expose inconsistencies in a fraudster’s story.
-Consider bringing up small details conversationally: Did the kitchen have a gas stove?
-What was the best time of day for natural light?
+Consider bringing up small details conversationally: How much work did it take them to finish their basement?
+What was the best time of day for natural light in the kitchen?
 What do they think of the neighbourhood they’re leaving?

-The first step in protecting each client from fraud is to always apply the best practices of verifying identity and asking questions.
-But if a fraudster impersonates one of your clients in the future, you can’t know who’ll be looking at that transaction, or how stringent their fraud prevention practices will be.
+The first and most important step in protecting each client from fraud is to always apply the best practice of verifying identity.
+But if a fraudster impersonates one of your clients in the future, who’ll be looking at that transaction, and how stringent will their fraud prevention practices be?

 That’s why it’s so important to make title insurance a part of closing every transaction—you can’t know today which of your clients will need to make a claim tomorrow.
 Without title insurance protection, those clients’ losses can be in the tens of thousands of dollars, or worse.